41 Recipes To Satisfy Your Kugel Curiosity

 What a beautiful idea for a side dish, swapping sweet potatoes for the traditional spuds.
 This gives it a little more color than your typical kugel — and of course, gives it a rich sweet potato flavor.
 Use margarine instead of butter if serving with meat and keeping kosher.
 It’s a creative spin on a longstanding Jewish dish.

-Not only does this kugel get a fresh twist with zucchini instead of noodles and potatoes, but it has a pair of surprising ingredients too: chopped fresh basil and mint give it an herbal note.
+Not only does this kugel get a fresh twist with zucchini instead of noodles and potatoes, but it has a pair of surprising ingredients: Chopped fresh basil and mint give it an herbal note.
 (If there are objections to either of those flavors, parsley can serve as an herb stand-in.)
 The recipe and a commenter sound one note of caution: Make sure you get as much liquid out of the zucchini as possible — really squeeze it out!
 This gives the kugel the right texture.
 And it sounds like it might be good stress relief, too.